+2 Repealed by the Water Services Legislation Amendment and Repeal Act 2012.

+3 Commenced on 18 Nov 2013.

-2 Now established by the Port Authorities Act 1999 s.
+4 Now established by the Port Authorities Act 1999 s.
 4.

-3 Under the Marine and Harbours Act 1981 s.
+5 Under the Marine and Harbours Act 1981 s.
 20 a reference in a written law to the former Department of Marine and Harbours is, unless the contrary intention appears, to be read and construed as a reference to the department principally assisting the Minister in the administration of that Act.